recipy/recipy/README.md

 	  --debug       Turn on debugging mode

 ## Configuration
 Recipy stores all of its configuration and the database itself in `~/.recipy`.
-Recipy's  main configuration file is inside this folder, called `.recipyrc`.
+Recipy's  main configuration file is inside this folder, called `recipyrc`.
 The configuration file format is very simple, and is based on Windows INI files.
 An example configuration is:

 	[ignored metadata]
 	diff